-For the years ended December 31, 2021 and 2020, we maintained a full valuation allowance against our deferred tax assets based upon the conclusion that it was more likely than not that the deferred tax assets would not be realized.
-An item of negative evidence consisted of the cumulative pre-tax book losses over rolling three-year periods, primarily due to recurring operational losses and \$8.446 billion of impairments of proved natural gas and oil properties recorded in the quarter ended March 31, 2020 (see Note 19).
-For the cumulative three-year period ended December 31, 2022, we are in a cumulative loss position, but given the magnitude of the 2020 losses rolling off relative to the 2021 and 2022 positive pre-tax book income, we anticipate a return to cumulative pre-tax income during 2023.
-The expectation of future earnings along with reversals of existing taxable timing differences provide us with sufficient positive evidence to conclude that \$1.351 billion of our federal and state deferred tax assets are more likely than not to be realized.
-Accordingly, we have released the valuation allowance for this amount during 2022.
-We continue to maintain a partial valuation allowance of \$345 million against the portion of our federal and state deferred tax assets such as NOLs, credit carryovers, and capital losses, which may expire before we are able to utilize those due to the application of the limitations under Section 382 and the ordering in which such attributes may be applied.
+For the year ended December 31, 2021, we maintained a full valuation allowance against our deferred tax assets based upon the conclusion that it was more likely than not that the deferred tax assets would not be realized.
+An item of negative evidence consisted of the cumulative pre-tax book losses over rolling three-year periods, primarily due to recurring operational losses and impairments of proved natural gas and oil properties recorded in 2020.
+For the cumulative three-year period ended December 31, 2022, we were in a cumulative loss position, but given the magnitude of the 2020 losses rolling off relative to the 2021 and 2022 positive pre-tax book income, we anticipated a return to cumulative pre-tax income during 2023.
+The expectation of future earnings along with reversals of existing taxable timing differences provided us with sufficient positive evidence to conclude that \$1.351 billion of our federal and state deferred tax assets were more likely than not to be realized.
+Accordingly, we released the valuation allowance for this amount during 2022.
+We continue to maintain a partial valuation allowance of \$312 million against a portion of our federal and state deferred tax assets such as NOLs, credit carryovers, and capital losses, which may expire before we are able to utilize them due to the application of the limitations under Section 382 and the ordering in which such attributes may be applied.